mengyu-yang/mengyu-yang.github.io/_pages/about.md

 <a/>

 <ins>Activities:</ins>
-* Held group sessions on approaching potential communities to work with through cold calling.
+* Held group sessions on how to approach potential communities to work with through cold calling.
 * Graded field note reports detailing students' initial assessments of their chosen community after visiting.
 * Held tutorial sessions to support students with their semester-long design projects.